search

 add_action( 'manage_comments_custom_column', 'sv_id_column_content', 5, 2 );

-In order to add the ID column for all taxonomies – categories, tags, etc., we use a foreach loop:
+To add the ID column for all taxonomies – categories, tags, and any custom taxonomies – use a foreach loop:

 function sv_id_taxonomy_columns( $columns ) {